chandrafortuna/simple-messaging-api/README.md

 ### Run the client

-An example client to retrieve message after send at realtime
+An example client to retrieve message after send at realtime.
+Open in new terminal window:

 ```
+cd simple-messaging-api/
 cd client/
 npm install http-server -g
 http-server